Sport in Paraguay: Rugby union

 Las Leones de Encarnacion, from the south of the country, competed in Primera until 2009 when they switched to compete in the URNE championship of Northern Argentina.
 Encarnacion is a riverside city opposite the Argentinian city of Posadas.
-Las Leones often fielded a strong team in Primera, but they are closer to the Posadas, Corrientes and Resistencia, than to Asuncion (a 5-hour bus trip).
-While strong at home they often struggled to field a competitive team when traveling to Asuncion every second week for Primera.
+Las Leones often fielded a strong team in Primera, but they are closer to the Posadas, Corrientes and Resistencia, than to Asunción (a 5-hour bus trip).
+While strong at home they often struggled to field a competitive team when traveling to Asunción every second week for Primera.
 They have since won the URNE championship.

-Since 2010 there has been strong growth in both women's rugby and rugby outside of and in the outskirts of Asuncion.
+Since 2010 there has been strong growth in both women's rugby and rugby outside of and in the outskirts of Asunción.
 Traditionally teams such as Ciudad del Este and Coronel Oviedo played only occasionally, or fielded 1 team in Intermedia or Primera where they often struggled.
 In 2010 a separate "Campeonato del Interior" was established, in which developing clubs from the countryside played.
 Teams include Santani, Coronel Oviedo, Villarica, Ciudad del Este and Presidente Franco.

 All Primera teams are now obliged to field a women's team.
 The women play 7-a-side rugby with mini 7 a side championships held every couple of weeks.

-From 2013 a separate Campeonato Metropolitano (Metropolitan Championship) was also established, for new developing teams from Asuncion which could not yet compete in Primera.
+From 2013 a separate Campeonato Metropolitano (Metropolitan Championship) was also established, for new developing teams from Asunción which could not yet compete in Primera.
 Teams are (Capiatá Rugby Club), Villeta Rugby Club, Mariano Roque Alonso RC, Ñemby Rugby, Mangoré (San Juan Bautista Misiones), Club Deportivo de Puerto Sajonia, Jararas FCM-UNA Rugby.